facebook/docusaurus/website/blog/2018-09-10-Towards-Docusaurus-2.md

 We also want to let people know that due to work on Docusaurus 2, we will be less likely to accept new features/big changes on Docusaurus 1.

 If you are using Docusaurus, you're part of our community; keep letting us know how we can make Docusaurus better for you.
-Lastly, if you appreciate the work we're doing, you can support [Docusaurus on Open Collective](https://opencollective.com/Docusaurus).
+If you appreciate the work we're doing, you can support [Docusaurus on Open Collective](https://opencollective.com/Docusaurus).

 > If you are sponsoring our work on [Open Collective](https://opencollective.com/Docusaurus), we'll personally offer you a helping hand for maintenance & upgrading of Docusaurus website.

+Lastly, if you haven't done so already, click the **star** and **watch** button on [GitHub](https://github.com/facebook/Docusaurus), and follow us on [Twitter](https://twitter.com/docusaurus).

 <script async src="//cdn.embedly.com/widgets/platform.js" charset="UTF-8"></script>